#1 Consistently poor theming

 At the same time, it’s difficult to keep track of plot elements that are introduced throughout, exactly because progress on their development is so sluggish.
 The mystery regarding the Blue Knight, for example, ceases to be interesting because the dude just pops in once every few episodes for a quick fight scene.
 There is no time to focus on his story because it doesn’t fit in with the episodic structure.

 #3 Mew Mew Power

-For the English release everybody’s favorite licensing company 4Kids was brought in to localize Tokyo Mew Mew, which they renamed to Mew Mew Power.
+For the English release, everybody’s favorite licensing company 4Kids was brought in to localize Tokyo Mew Mew, which they renamed to Mew Mew Power.
 Now, unlike many in the anime community I don’t think 4Kids was that terrible.
-Sure, they did meddle with the source material too often, but they were integral to the anime boom of the 90s among kids like me.
+Sure, they did meddle with the source material too often, but they were integral to the anime boom of the 90s among youth like me.
 With that said, Mew Mew Power is definitely one of their worst works.

 Every single sin is present here.
 Cutting down and shuffling the story?
 We got that aplenty, with Mew Mew Power featuring only half the episodes in an entirely different order.
 We don’t get episode 1, so the entire story kicks off without establishing Ichigo’s character and the basics of the story.
 What follows is a wholly confusing tale that leaves out important episodes and completely overhauls character backstories, including rewriting the entire origin of the villains to be more undeniably evil and less sympathetic.